-DC Water created the wastewater data inputs for the Phase III WIP 2025 planning scenario for Blue Plains Advanced Wastewater Treatment Plant and the Clean Rivers Project Long Term Control Plan to address combined sewer overflows.
+DC Water created the wastewater data inputs for the Phase III WIP 2025 planning scenario for Blue Plains Advanced Wastewater Treatment Plant and the Clean Rivers Project long term control plan to address combined sewer overflows.
 DOEE worked with EPA to create the Phase III WIP wastewater data inputs for nonsignificant facilities.
 First, DOEE reviewed past wastewater data inputs that were submitted as part of the Phase II WIP in 2012.
 Using the past data submission as a template, DOEE either added or removed facilities to include the seven nonsignificant facilities that currently have individual NPDES permits from EPA.

-DOEE then annualized monthly data for facility outfall flows and water quality constituent concentration data that was submitted as part of the 2018 implementation progress report (See Table 6-6).
-In addition to nitrogen, phosphorus, and total suspended sediment (TSS), DOEE submitted other water quality constituents in the wastewater data inputs including total kjeldahl nitrogen (TKN), which is the sum of organic nitrogen, ammonia, and ammonium; ammonia (NH3); NO2 and NO3; and orthophosphate.
+DOEE then annualized monthly data for facility outfall flows and water quality constituent concentration data that was submitted as part of the 2018 implementation progress report (See Figure 6-1).
+In addition to nitrogen, phosphorus, and total suspended sediment (TSS), DOEE submitted other water quality constituents including total kjeldahl nitrogen (TKN), which is the sum of organic nitrogen, ammonia, and ammonium; ammonia (NH3); NO2 and NO3; and orthophosphate in the wastewater data inputs.